 All types of the flu should be taken seriously.
 People need to take the same steps to stop the spread of the flu, no matter where they live, work or visit.

-For more information, call your local health centre or visit www.fightflu.ca
+To learn more about the flu, call your local health centre or visit www.fightflu.ca